ux-talk-tokyo/ux-talk-tokyo/docs/_posts/2014-05-21-visualising-ux-research-by-nick-bowmast-and-patenting-ui-designs-by-naoise-gaffney.md

 ---
 layout: post
-title: UX Talk Tokyo #9 - "Visualising UX research" by Nick Bowmast & "Patenting UI designs" by Naoise Gaffney
+title: 2014 May-UX Talk Tokyo #9 - "Visualising UX research" by Nick Bowmast & "Patenting UI designs" by Naoise Gaffney
 snippet: There will be two presentations: "Talking Type" Ian Lynam, an accomplished font designer and ...
 ---
 25 participants